-First, antibiotics might alter the bacterial metabolism and the construction and assembly of macromolecules, influencing the cells' physical structure and surface/volume ratio, and thus its molecular interactions.
-Consequently, under antimicrobial exposure, the surviving cell is "a variant type of cell", an altered cell that might be less susceptible to the lethal effect of antibiotic action.
-Second, the impact of antibiotic action on its target could trigger a metabolic challenge that results in halting the replication response to stress.
+Received 20 November 2023 Accepted 27 November 2023 Published 21 December 2023 less susceptible to the lethal effect of antibiotic action.
+Second, the impact of antibiotic action on its target could trigger a metabolic challenge that results in halting cellular replication.
 Such a survival strategy is expected to occur as a response to other types of cellular stress, from nutritional stress to antimicrobial peptides and even to bacteriophages (1).
 Thus, "bacteriostatic antibiotics" are those that promote cellular changes leading to cell survival, whereas "bactericidal antibiotics" promote cellular changes resulting directly or indirectly in cell death (2).